The Bible on Drugs

 Notice how Jesus referred to letters of the Law.
 By Jesus’ time the Pharisees had accumulated a huge body of oral traditions on top of the written Law, traditions which later were written into the Talmud.
 By way of analogy, consider the difference between the written Constitution of the United States, and the Constitution as currently interpreted by the courts.
 The difference is enormous.
 Likewise is the difference between accumulated Jewish traditions and the written Law of Moses, the Law of Liberty.
 Keep this in mind when looking at New Testament passages deprecating “legalism.”
 This legalism, by the way, is a violation of the written Law, that is, Deuteronomy 4:2 cited above.

-So is smoking marijuana form of witchcraft?
+So, is smoking marijuana a form of witchcraft?
 Or is outlawing marijuana “adding to the Law?”

 Marijuana can indeed be used for witchcraft.
 Over the course of my political activism I have met a fair number of self-proclaimed witches, far more than the average American will encounter.
 We met because we had a shared interest in ending the Drug War.
 And yes, they used an assortment of illegal drugs as part of their neo-pagan religion.